 The area where we planted potatoes we covered with only wood chips.
 To prevent weeds from growing by using wood chips only we would need 6-8 inches.
 We did not add them all at first, because we also wanted the potatoes to still be planted in soil, and actually grow.
 We added about 3+ inches on top of the freshly planted potatoes and will add more as the potatoes grow.

 For onion seedlings and beans we used different types of compost, about 4-5 inches.
 We used mushroom compost, horse manure and the top layer is also wood chips.

-The area where we planted cabbage, celery and squash (will be planted in June), we added a layer of cardboard under the wood chips.
+In the area where we planted cabbage, celery, and squash (which will be planted in June), we added a layer of cardboard under the wood chips.
 Cardboard is great for preventing weeds from growing, however, we only used it where bigger seedlings were planted (read more below).

 Mulch, Mulch, Mulch

 A no-dig garden is a mulched garden.
-To give you an idea on how much is needed here is what we used: In the main area of the new garden, we used a layer (1 pickup truckload) of mushroom compost, a layer of horse manure (2 pickup truck loads) and wood chips on top (2 pickup truck loads).
+To give you an idea of how much is needed here is what we used: In the main area of the new garden, we used a layer (1 pickup truckload) of mushroom compost, a layer of horse manure (2 pickup truck loads), and wood chips on top (2 pickup truck loads).
 All of this made about 5-6 inches.
 In the potato area, we used 3 pickup truck loads of wood chips and will bring in more as the potatoes will need it.

 That’s 8 truckloads of natural composted material for a just under 1000 square foot (92.9 m²) garden.
 We were lucky to get all of it for free, with just a lot of labor.

 Other materials that can be used are hay, grass, straw (all weed-free), wool carpet, cardboard, and newspapers.